TiagoMA90/Portfolio-one/README.md

 - The website is responsive and displays a pleasing style to viewers, with colors contrasting each other.
 - The links work and are correctly assigned, allowing users to easily navigate between the pages within the website, on any given device.
 - The Form works accordingly, where users are required to input their e-mail and message before sending any feedback.
 The action is set to direct users to a greeting page.
-- The audio player plays in accordance to the Play button and users can adjust the valume, if necessary.
+- The audio player plays in accordance to the Play button and users can adjust the volume, if necessary.
 - Social media links open in external pages, to each respective icon.

 The website is fully responsive on all screen sizes